FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/5-main-use-cases/UC01- Personalized Learning Journey & Collaborative Gaming Challenge.md

 ### **UC-01: Personalized Learning Journey & Collaborative Gaming Challenge**

-This use case combines your core value proposition: using a student's real academic data to create a personalized game, which then flows into a collaborative challenge to reinforce learning.
+This use case demonstrates the "Master Template Instantiation" model.
+The student receives a personalized difficulty track derived from their academic history, without waiting for real-time AI generation.

 **Actor:** Player (Student)